-- (a) Unless otherwise unambiguously indicated by the language of the offer or the circumstances, an offer to make a contract invites acceptance in any manner and by any medium reasonable under the circumstances., including a definite expression of acceptance in a standard form containing standard terms that vary from the terms of the offer. - (b) An order or other offer to buy, license, or acquire information for prompt or current performance transfer invites acceptance either by a prompt promise to perform transfer or by prompt or current performance transfer.
-However, a performance transfer involving nonconforming information is not an acceptance if the party who provides the information transferor seasonably notifies the transferee that the information the transfer is offered only as an
+- (a) Unless otherwise unambiguously indicated by the language of the offer or the circumstances: - 40 (1) Aan offer to make a contract invites acceptance in any manner and by any - medium reasonable under the circumstances.
+41 - 42 (2b) An order or other offer for prompt or current performance invites acceptance - 43 either by a prompt promise to perform or by prompt or current performance.
+However, a